vortex-exoplanet/VIP/README.rst

   import vip_hci as vip

-If everything went fine with the installation, you will see a welcome message.
-Now you can start finding exoplanets!
+If everything went fine with the installation, you should not get any error message upon importation, and you can start finding exoplanets!

 Image conventions